Online Colleges in Massachusetts

-Many online programs are available through Massachusetts Colleges Online (MCO), a conglomerate of the state’s 15 community colleges and 9 state colleges.
-MCO offers more than 5000 undergraduate and graduate programs, and 225 online degree options.
+Many online programs are available through Massachusetts Colleges Online (MCO), a conglomerate of the state’s 15 community colleges and 9 state universities.
+MCO offers more than 5000 undergraduate and graduate programs, both fully online and hybrid, and 225 online degree options.

-Alternatively, the University of Massachusetts’ UMass Online offers more than 150 degree and certificate programs and more than 1500 online courses in the fields the school is most known for – liberal arts, education, business and management, nursing, public health and information technology – as well as many other areas.
+Alternatively, the University of Massachusetts’ UMass Online offers 200 degree and certificate programs and more than 4000 online courses in the fields the school is most known for – liberal arts, education, business and management, nursing, public health and information technology – as well as many other areas.

 Scholarships and Financial Aid in Massachusetts